-- 1. Parents are implored to make the education of their children a priority irrespective of the size of the family by making adequate provision for them and support, to enhance their academic performance in Business Studies. - 2.
-Parents and guardians are encouraged to utililse their high educational knowledge and experience by directly involving, participating and assisting in their children's homework, education and activities both at school and home, in order to motivate them to reach higher level of performance and improve their academic performance in Business Studies. - 3.
+- 1. Parents and guardians are encouraged to utililse their high educational knowledge and experience by directly involving, participating and assisting in their children's homework, education and activities both at school and home, in order to motivate them to reach higher level of performance and improve their academic performance in Business Studies. - 2.
+Government and other appropriate organizations and agencies should provide employment opportunities to give the parents better paid jobs, to enable them make adequate provision for their children education needs - 3.
 Parents should be encouraged to have multiple sources of income to serve as financial supplements to adequately cater for their children's educational needs